electricimp/vscode/README.md

 Select a new project working directory using **File > Open Folder...**, if you have not done so.
 Select the **View > Command Palette... > imp: New Project** menu item.

-When you create new project (or perform any other action that requires access to the impCloud), you will be asked to:
+When you create new project (or perform any other action that requires access to the Electric Imp impCloud), you will be asked to:

 - Provide your impCentral API base URL.
-The default value should be used, unless you are working with a private Electric Imp cloud.
+The default value should be used, unless you are working with a Private impCloud.
 - Provide your Electric Imp account user name, password and one-time password (OTP) as needed.
 - Specify whether a new Product should be created or an existing one selected for the project.
 - Select an impCentral account for the project from a list of accounts available for the user.
 Please see [Collaboration](https://developer.electricimp.com/tools/impcentral/collaboratoractions) for more details.